PLANNING A TRIP TO THE CZECH REPUBLIC?

 Prague (or, Praha as the Czechs prefer) is a walking city where everyone gathers in the Old Town Centre for great food, Czech beer, shopping and fun!

-So, here is what I am taking on my 24 November 2016 trip:
+So, here is what I take:

 Cameras and Equipment